fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_data_sources_and_systems/streams/01_streams.rst

 Stream
 ------
-A stream is a special iterator object in MLPro that delivers new data instances with each iteration.
+In MLPro, a stream is a special iterator object that delivers new data instances with each iteration.
 A stream cannot be read directly for all the instances, instead an instance is only available when requested by a workflow.
 An instance in MLPro consists of feature and label data for that specific instance.